 We already published the list of best PS3 games of all time, now it’s time to discover the best PS3 RPGs of all time.

-With amazing titles like the Mass Effect series, Dark Souls series, and Fallout series, the PS3 surely have a great collection of RPGs.
+With amazing titles available, the PS3 definitely has a great library of RPGs.

-Most of you will recognize (or even still playing) some of the games mentioned on this list.
+And some of you may already know some of the games mentioned in this list.

 #25.
 Dragon Age II

-A lot of improvements were made to the systems running the game, including, a better graphics engine, and a streamlined interface for combat.
+A lot of improvements were made to the systems running the game, including, a better graphics, and a streamlined interface for combat.

 #24.
 Dungeon Defenders